stevengraff/GoldSMS-Program-Files/README.md

 To access and download the entire program, individual exe's, dll's, or other binary files, click "GoldSMS-Program-Files" above, then click "release" as shown here: https://www.screencast.com/t/K2FRtmOqe6k.

-For more information, please visit http://www.plain-english.com/goldsms-faq.
+For more information on GoldSMS, please visit http://www.plain-english.com/goldsms-faq.